fbpx

 Engineering challenge

 Organic Roofs’ first pitched green roof was the Boathouse at Avon Tyrell by HPW Architects.
-The plans called for the roof to almost appear to float, and so the project saw us work with waterproofing partners Hertalan to develop an innovative anti-shear system that enabled us to secure the growing medium and plants on the roof while preserving the aesthetics of the building.
+The plans called for the roof to almost appear to float, and so the project saw us work with waterproofing partners Hertalan to co-develop an innovative anti-shear system enabled us to secure the growing medium and plants on the roof while preserving the aesthetics of the building.
+You can read more about this method of retaining substrate here.
+We have since

 Beyond flat roofs

-Since working on this project we have developed our ShearStop design and undertaken multiple pitched green roof projects, successfully achieving up to 45 degree sustainable growth.
-Most recently, our project overlooking a fishing lake near Milton Keynes was featured on the Channel 4 Sarah Beeny property programme.
+Since working on this project we have developed beyond our ShearStop design and undertaken multiple pitched green roof projects, successfully achieving up to 45 degree sustainable growth without penetration of the membrane.
+Our project overlooking a fishing lake near Milton Keynes was featured on the Channel 4 Sarah Beeny property programme.
+If you are thinking about adding a pitched green roof, consider signing up for detailed project-specific support call – our Project Surgery service – from which you’ll take away all the information you need to go to tender confidently.

 Design considerations